Hiatus Kaiyote: 2014–2016: Choose Your Weapon

-2017-2021: Side projects and Mood Valiant
+2017–present: Side projects and Mood Valiant

 In 2017, Nai Palm released her debut solo album Needle Paw.
 In June 2018, Palm was featured on Scorpion by Drake, who has spoken highly of both her and the band.
 She sang a cover of "More Than a Woman" by Aaliyah, which appears at the end of Drake's song "Is There More?".
 On 18 October 2018, Palm revealed that she had been diagnosed with breast cancer.
 While recuperating in the hospital following a mastectomy, Palm and Bender performed a cover of Curtis Mayfield's "The Makings of You" which was released online.
 Palm announced in 2019 that she was cancer-free.

 During Palm's recovery period, the other members of Hiatus Kaiyote formed several side projects.
 Perrin Moss, under the name Clever Austin, released the solo album Pareidolia in 2019.
 Simon Mavin formed a band called The Putbacks, and produced the album Control by Natalie Slade in 2020.
 Paul Bender formed an act called The Sweet Enoughs and released the album Marshmallow in 2020.
 Bender has also produced albums for Jaala, Vulture St. Tape Gang, and Laneous.
-Bender, Mavin, and Moss also released an all-instrumental album called Improvised Music 2015-17 in 2020, under the name Swooping (formerly Swooping Duck).
+Bender, Mavin, and Moss also released an all-instrumental album called Improvised Music 2015–17 in 2020, under the name Swooping (formerly Swooping Duck).

 Hiatus Kaiyote reconvened in 2020 and signed a global publishing deal with Warner Chappell Music.
 They began work on a new album inspired by Palm's health crisis and her loss of a beloved pet, as well as the social difficulties caused by the COVID-19 pandemic.
 The song "Get Sun" was arranged and conducted by Brazilian musician Arthur Verocai.
 The album Mood Valiant was released on 25 June 2021, and reached the Top Ten on the Australian albums chart.
 The album was nominated for a Grammy in 2022 for Best Progressive R&B Album.

+In January 2024, Hiatus Kaiyote released "Everything's Beautiful", the lead single from their fourth studio album Love Heart Cheat Code.
+The album was released in June 2024.

+In March 2025, the band's storage space in Melbourne was broken into and a large amount of musical equipment was stolen.